 Those on a tight budget

-- Available nationwide: Unlike cable TV providers, which are limited by their physical network, DIRECTV is available wherever you have a clear view of the sky.
+- Available nationwide: Unlike cable TV providers, which are limited by their physical network, DIRECTV is available wherever you have a clear view of the southern sky.

 - No installation or equipment fees: DIRECTV won’t charge you any equipment fees for your first two rooms or DVR service fees, as these are already built-in to your plan.
 If you want to add more than two TVs, though, you’ll have to pay extra.
 Installation is also free for up to four rooms and there’s no charge for shipping.